dilshankarunarathne/secure-fastapi-template/README.md

 ## Description

 This is a template repository for a FastAPI back-end project.
 It is intended to be used as a starting point for a new project.
-It is configured to be deployed to Heroku.

 ## Installation